farhiongit/message-in-the-bottle/README.md

 - `BOTTLE_FILL` returns 0 (with `errno` set to `ECONNABORTED`) in those cases:

-    - immediately without blocking if the bottle was closed (by `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`).
+    - immediately, without waiting, if the bottle was closed (by `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`).
-    - after unblocking immediately when the bottle is closed (by `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`).
+    - as soon as the bottle is closed (by `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`).

-      This most probably indicates an error in the user program as it should be avoided to close a bottle while senders are still using it.
+      This most probably indicates an error in the logic of the user program as it should be avoided to close a bottle while senders are still using it.

-      Anyhow, this condition (returned value equal to 0 and `errno` equal to `ECONNABORTED`) should be handled by the feeders and stop the transmission of any data to the bottle.
+      Anyhow, this condition (returned value equal to 0 and `errno` equal to `ECONNABORTED`) should be handled by the senders and stop the transmission of any data to the bottle.

-- `BOTTLE_FILL` blocks in those cases:
+- `BOTTLE_FILL` waits in those cases:

     - If the bottle was plugged (by `BOTTLE_PLUG`).
     - If the message queue is unbuffered, `BOTTLE_FILL` blocks until some receiver has received the value sent by a previous sucessful call to `BOTTLE_FILL` or `BOTTLE_TRY_FILL`.
     - If it is buffered and the buffer is full, `BOTTLE_FILL` blocks until some receiver has retrieved a value (with `BOTTLE_DRAIN` or `BOTTLE_TRY_DRAIN`).

 - In other cases, `BOTTLE_FILL` sends the message in the bottle and returns 1.